luismjimenez/Subscription-Cancellation-Analysis/README.md

 # Subscription-Cancelation-Analysis
-Analysis of user subscription cancellations to find out the reasons behind cancellations and find opportunities to lower churn.
+Analysis of user subscription cancellations to find out why users are canceling and find opportunities to lower churn.

 # Executive Summary: